Schedule Your Diagnostic Consultation

 More than likely, these highly-skilled individuals do not have the time to consistently sit down, transcribe their knowledge, and produce content.

-They do however understand the value of their content and could arrange a time to meet with a resource partner or internal marketer for a brief interview.
+However, they understand the value of their content and could arrange a time to meet with a resource partner or internal marketer for a brief interview.

 “It’s not much different than if a local business journal or trade publication called one of your experts to interview them on a hospital security breach or DDOS attack,” says Joshua Feinberg, VP and Co-Founder of SP Home Run, “Instead of needing to interview 3-4 different people and multi-sourcing the article, your expert will be the only one featured in the article.”

-As a bonus, conducting the interview internally bypasses any journalistic agendas and businesses can control the entire process of developing, creating, and distributing helpful educational content.
+As a bonus, conducting the interview internally bypasses any journalistic agendas, and businesses can control the entire process of developing, creating, and distributing helpful educational content.

 Inbound Strategies